flybasti/PrintCut3D-CNC/README.md

 Welcome to the Open Source Project PrintCut3D CNC Maschine

 Shortly here will be the hole Step Files for the Maschine a Bom List and a building guide.
-I have the machine in operation for almost a year and I am very satisfied with it.
-I cut almost only Aluminium with it.
+I have the Maschine in operation for almost a year and I am very satisfied with it.

 This project is licensed as image
 ![image](https://github.com/flybasti/PrintCut3D-CNC-Fr-se/assets/99893520/7a0d3cca-0b39-4d3c-9407-bddf9b343ce8)